Duke of Kent House, Quebec: Occupants from 1802 to the present day

 into town in a snowstorm, having lost his way on the Plains of Abraham.
 The property was sold by the Sheriff and adjudged to Miss Isabella Mabane, a sister of the judge, for the sum of £700.

 Following the departure of Prince Edward, Duke of Kent and Strathearn from Canada in 1802, Miss Mabane leased the house to the Rt.
 Rev. Jacob Mountain, the first Anglican Bishop of Quebec.
 In 1809, for the sum of £1,300, Miss Mabane sold the property to her relative, Hon.
 John Craigie, a member of His Majesty's Executive Council of Quebec.

 In 1816, Craigie sold it on for £3,000 to Pierre Brehaut, but he was not able to enjoy the property, dying the following year.
 His widow, Theresa Bellamy, sold it on to The Hon.
 Judge Olivier Perrault in 1819, who enlarged and extended the property into two houses.
 According to the deed of sale, the building still retained its ancient appearance and the space from the west gable of about eighteen feet, to Haldimand Street, was vacant ground.
 The house has retained its present exterior appearance since at least 1819.

 After Judge Perrault's death in 1827, the property passed to his son-in-law, Hon.
 Elzéar-Henri Juchereau Duchesnay.
 Over the next hundred years, the property changed hands on many occasions, being owned in turn by John Jones; Dame Amelie Duchesnay, wife of Alexander Lindsay; an hotel keeper named O'Neil; Hon.
 Thomas McGreevy, Hon.
 Jean Thomas Taschereau and finally Joseph A. Gale.

 In 1907, Gale gave the house a complete renovation, though keeping the walls and divisions intact.
 In 1927, he sold it to the brothers William Evan Price and David Edward Price of Quebec, who planned to level the property and replace it with a modern office structure for the firm of Price Brothers & Co.
 The plan was averted, and Price Brothers Building was forced further out of the city centre, but still within Old Quebec, which met with further remonstrations from the residents of Quebec.
-The history of the house from 1927 to the present day is neglected.
 Today it serves as the French Consulate at Quebec.